lawrencecchen/supabase-cheatsheet/src/routes/docs/auth/svelte.md

-# Using Supabase auth with Svelte
+# Using Supabase Auth with Svelte

 Store Supabase's authentication state in a Svelte [readable store](https://svelte.dev/tutorial/readable-stores).